opahk/banking_data/README.md

 ### 0.6.0

-* Update SWIFT data of austrian banks
+* Update SWIFT data of austrian and german banks

 ### 0.5.1
 * fix compatibility with `smarter_csv` >= 1.1.0